allenjedb/allenjedb.github.io/_posts/2022-07-27-NoName-Writeup.md

 ![](\assets\images\noname-pg\2022-07-27-15-43-36.png)

-As we can see from the bottom of the screenshot we were able to successfully inject the `sleep` command resulting to a five second delay in the response.
+As we can see at the bottom of the screenshot we were able to successfully inject the `sleep` command resulting to a five second delay in the response.

 Now that we have confirmed the command injection vulnerability we can now try some basic [reverse shell payload](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).
 I tried the bash, nc, and python payloads but nothing worked.
 I also tried `ls`, `pwd`, and `cat /etc/passwd` but it also did not return anything, so I tried `cat superadmin.php` and the response returned the following: